 SALE of your home!

-88% of people are guilty of number 1, but NO-ONE talks about it and I don’t know why?
+88% of people are guilty of number 3, but NO-ONE takes it seriously.
+Seriously?

 Do you know anyone that LOVES selling and moving home?

 I’m Kate Emmerson, the Quick Shift Deva and I am hell-bent on shifting home sellers (and realtors supporting them) to approach this from a unique and different angle.
 To feel way less stressed, more in control, at peace and actually excited about uprooting life, heart and home when selling this time.
 To be able to embrace this dreaded process with a lightness of expectation of what’s unfolding.

 This is such a potentially powerful and pivotal time in your life – one that is your worst nightmare that fills you with angst and stress, or one that can be done with grace, ease and speed through the transition.

 Can you imagine going against the status quo and being able to say how the selling process was effortless, smooth and life-changing?
 As an expert in letting go and moving on, I’ve spent 16 years researching homeowners and homes, understanding what keeps them stuck at the internal, deeply psychological level.
 When you’re truly ready to move on, from the inside out, your home will sell with speed and ease.

 I challenge you to have an open mind as you keep reading…

 For most home sellers, the notion of getting your home ready to let strangers and realtors trudge unceremoniously through your space, opening all the cupboards (oh hell yes!), deciding if this space suits their taste and budget can elicit feelings of terror and panic, even in the most resilient of folk.

 There’s always a heady mixture of emotions contemplating selling your home, aren’t there?
 It’s debilitating and overwhelming.
 Life is already busy and stressful enough, and this is just a huge added burden on your plate.